-The forced termination of a scope begins by terminating its primary activity and all running event handler instances.
+The forced termination of a scope begins by disabling the scope's event handlers and terminating its primary activity and all running event handler instances.
 Following this, the custom <terminationHandler> for the scope, if present, is run.
 Otherwise, the default termination handler is run.